plotly/plotly.py/doc/python/horizontal-bar-charts.md

 ### Diverging Bar (or Butterfly) Chart with Neutral Column

-The previous diverging bar chart example excluded neutral responses.
+The other diverging bar chart example excludes neutral responses.
 This variation includes them in a separate column.
 Jonathan Schwabish discusses tradeoffs between these options on page 92-97 of _Better Data Visualizations_.

 ```python
 import pandas as pd